 We REALLY care.
 We always have, always will.
-A huge part of our mission in becoming the Future of Modern Bakery, is to help in the fight against hidden sugars in the foods we eat.
+A huge part of our mission in shaking up the baked goods category is to help in the fight against hidden sugars in the foods we eat.

 We all know that too much sugar is not good for us, and the obesity crisis is a real and dangerous issue we face as a society, yet to this day a lot of the large bakery brands still manufacture products with over 40% of your GDA for sugar in a single serving!
 We think this is CRAZY (bad crazy, not good crazy.)

-So far we have saved 2,000kg of sugar from going into our products, compared to the average pancake or waffle.
+So far we have saved 2,000kg of sugar from going into our products, compared to the average waffle of pancake available in the UK.

 We love adding delicious toppings to our pancakes and waffles, however we don't ever want to hide the contents from our customers.
 Too many products and companies are hiding sugars in their products with sometimes the seemingly healthiest products containing the most sugars; yoghurts, dried fruits and cereals.
 As a manufacturer of food we promise to always carefully consider the amount of sugar we put into our products, but also to translate this clearly to our customers to help in giving a better understanding of what and how much they are consuming.